blab/blotter/README.md

 ## License

-All source code in this repository, consisting of files with extensions `.html`, `.rb` or `.js`, is freely available under an MIT license, unless otherwise noted within a file.
+All source code in this repository, consisting of files with extensions `.html`, `.css`, `.less`, `.rb` or `.js`, is freely available under an MIT license, unless otherwise noted within a file.

 **The MIT License (MIT)**